genshinsim/gcsim/README.md

 ## Contributing

 If you are looking to contribute, the following are some key areas that you can help out with.
-If you're interested, please don't hesistate to reach out on the sim's [discord](https://discord.gg/m7jvjdxx7q)
+If you're interested, please don't hesitate to reach out on the sim's [discord](https://discord.gg/m7jvjdxx7q)

 - Comprehensive frame counts of every character's abilities, including but not limited to:
   - Hit mark frame (not just animation frame, which is currently in the KQM library)